 \subsection{spDFT-HEG with sharp versus smooth spectral splitting}

-In this subsection, we examine the relation between broadening width $\tau_s$ of the spectral splitting function, defined in \eq{eq:Q}, and convergence of pressure with respect to $N_{\kappa}$ computed within the spDFT-HEG method.
+In this section, we examine the relation between broadening width $\tau_s$ of the spectral splitting function, defined in \eq{eq:Q}, and convergence of pressure with respect to $N_{\kappa}$ computed within the spDFT-HEG method.
 We conduct a series of calculations of pressure in the Be lattice at a temperature $T=300$~eV, varying $N_{\kappa}$ from 2.5 to 450, and the broadening widths $\tau_s$ from 0.0 to 3.0~eV.
 The zero-broadening or sharp spectral splitting case has been included to compare the variational spDFT-HEG technique introduced in this paper, with the ext-FPMD method in the literature \cite{Zhang, Abinit}.
 The latter treats the shift from variational KS subspace to the HEG subspace as a sharp transition, and tacitly assumes the FD entropy applies to this situation.
-Certainly it does not make any sense to apply the FD entropy function to any spectral splitting of the DM other than the infinitely sharp one, i.e when $\tau_s = 0$.
-The reason for this is that the FD entropy $S^{FD}$ for its definition in \eq{eq:FDentropy}, requires a diagonal representation of the DM.
+Certainly it does not make any sense to apply the FD entropy function to any spectral splitting of the DM other than the infinitely sharp one, i.e., when $\tau_s = 0$.
+The reason for this is that the FD entropy $S^{FD}$, for its definition in \eq{eq:FDentropy}, requires a diagonal representation of the DM.
 Hence if a DM $D$ is written as a sum of two functions $D=D_1 + D_2$, then the FD entropy associated with $D$ cannot in general be decomposed into its parts, and thus

 unless $D_1$ and $D_2$ operate in mutually orthogonal spectral regions.
-Hence smooth transitions between subspaces as in \eq{eq:Q} require generalization beyond the FD-entropy, i.e. the SP-entropy.
-However, it is important to note that in nontrivial real-world applications, such as spDFT-HEG, the two subspaces $D_{KS}$ and $D_{HEG}$ will not be strictly orthogonal and thus no matter how one splits $D$, $S^{FD}(D) \ne S^{FD}(D_{KS}) + S^{FD}(D_{HEG})$.
+Hence, smooth transitions between subspaces as in \eq{eq:Q} require generalization beyond the FD-entropy, i.e., the SP-entropy.
+However, it is important to note that in nontrivial real-world applications, such as spDFT-HEG, the two subspaces on which $D_{KS}$ and $D_{HEG}$ are defined will not be strictly orthogonal and thus no matter how one splits $D$, $S^{FD}(D) \ne S^{FD}(D_{KS}) + S^{FD}(D_{HEG})$.
 Nevertheless, \eq{eq:literature} has been used sotto voce in the literature.
-As we will show, this leads to non-variational free energies that are inconsistent with analytical stresses and forces.
+As we will show, this leads to non-variational free energies that are inconsistent with analytic stresses and forces.